pckv/pcbot/docs/blacklist.rst

 .. note::

     The bot will automatically make it's definitive dataset for any given channel during runtime.
-The process starts with the global category, and moves down to the server, and then the channel categories.
+The process starts with the global category, and moves down to the guild, and then the channel categories.
 Any given keywords in a channel config will override keywords in the global config.

 .. note::

-    Blacklist patterns in :data:`match_patterns` and :data:`regex_patterns` will be **appended** to the optional server and global config.
+    Blacklist patterns in :data:`match_patterns` and :data:`regex_patterns` will be **appended** to the optional guild and global config.
 To change this behaviour, see the :data:`override` keyword.

 Dataset
 ~~~~~~~